 At ILRI, I had a post-doctoral position for which I lived two years in Mozambique.
-In addition, I’ve lived and worked in various parts of the world, including Mozambique (Vilanculos), Norway (Ås), Brazil (Araras), and the Gambia (Bansang).
+In addition, I’ve lived and worked in Norway (Ås), Brazil (Araras), and the Gambia (Bansang).
 I have a working proficiency in Dutch, English, and Portuguese, and I speak basic Norwegian.

-Creativity plays an important role throughout my life.
-I’ve always enjoyed drawing and painting.
+Art plays an important role throughout my life.
+I’ve always been drawing and painting.
 At my artist website you can take a look at some of my paintings.
-In 2014, I followed an Orientation Course at the Royal Art Academy in The Hague and a course on graphic design with Adobe Illustrator (2015) and Adobe Indesign (2016).
+In 2014, I followed an Orientation Course at the Royal Art Academy in The Hague.
+Subsequently, I followed a course on graphic design with Adobe Illustrator (2015) and Adobe Indesign (2016).
 Under portfolio, you can find examples of recent illustrations.